CSchoel/exercise-heap/scripts/ideas.md

 * Maybe `teaches` should imply `requires`?
 * Remove plural-`s` from `requires: ...s`
 * If there is a `alternative-1` folder in `sol`, copy all other files into `alternative-2`.
+* Suggest tags to add/removed based on tags of other exercises instead of content.